boxyfour/rbx-relay/README.md

 If there are any issues you'd like to report, you can create an issue [here](https://github.com/boxyfour/rbx-relay/issues).
 Before doing that, though, please go through the following common issues you might have.

->> I'm running the http server, discord bot, and roblox client set up, but I won't receive messages!!!1!11!
+> I'm running the http server, discord bot, and roblox client set up, but I won't receive messages!!!1!11!

-> Theres a few possibilities.
+There's a few possibitlies for this occuring:

+### Didn't port forward, or accidentally set the wrong port

+If you're running the server at home, anything you host **wont** be exposed to the internet unless you decide to expose it.
+There are a plethora of reasons why this is, but just know, you'll have to set up port-forwarding on your server to actually connect to the bot.

+Otherwise, if you're hosting this on a VPS, check if your port matches the one you're connecting to.

+### Discord bot doesn't have database access

+If you're running this on two VPS's or home servers, this is probably what's occuring.
+The discord bot and http server don't actually communicate; instead, the discord bot receives messages from the database, and the http api acts as a wrapper for the database.

+A simple fix for this is to run your discord bot and http server on the same VPS.